Free scrunchie embroidery pattern

 Refresh your wardrobe in an instant with these cute embroidered scrunchies, stitched onto soft cotton designed by Anna Alicia.

 Scrunchies are well and truly back!
 And with a summery twist.
 We’ve got two scrunchies for you to make which were designed by the talented Anna Alicia!
 Choose from a sky blue fabric adorned with sweet summer strawberries or a mustard yellow fabric embellished with a fluffy bumblebee.

 These adorable scrunchies are the perfect way for you embroidery lovers to get more familiar with the basics of sewing.
-These are very simple projects, that even beginners will be able to try.
+These are very simple free embroidery projects that even beginners will be able to try.
 If you need some advice on embroidery or any of the stitches listed below please visit our embroidery guide for beginners.

 Once you are finished you could keep them for yourself, or treat your friends and family to a set!
 They make cute gifts for sure.
 If you have spare fabric why not use up some of your stash and make a whole set?

 This scrunchie embroidery was designed by Anna Alicia and first appeared in Love Embroidery issue 13.
 Looking for similar projects?
 Sign up for our newsletter to get weekly inspiration and free patterns!

 - French knot